clinicalml/onboarding_human_ai/README.md

 This code repository is structured as follows:

-- in [integrai](integrai) we have a minimal code implementation of our algorithm IntegrAI
+- in [integrai](integrai) we have a minimal code implementation of our algorithm IntegrAI - if you're just interested in applying the method, only look at this folder

-- in [src](src) we have the code for the core functionalities of our algorithms organized as follows:
+- in [src](src) we have the code for the core functionalities of our algorithms for the paper organized as follows:

     -[src/datasets_hai](src/datasets_hai) has files for each dataset used in our method and code to donwload and process the datasets.